KevCaz/KevCaz.github.io/content/notes/webhosting/aboutthiswebsite/index.md

 I am pleased that I've spent time learning [Sass](https://sass-lang.com/), using its features made my work with CSS way more efficient.
 The nice and clear [tutorials](https://grafikart.fr/tutoriels/sass) by Garfikart (this French is a rock star!) made my learning of Sass super easy, and the integration [Sass/Hugo](https://gohugo.io/hugo-pipes/scss-sass/) is already well documented!
 Have a look at the [assets/scss](https://github.com/KevCaz/funkyflex/tree/master/assets/scss) folder of my theme to check out what I've done!

 I am also glad I took some time to learn a bit more about responsive web design and media queries.
-I have learned how to use [flexbox](https://grafikart.fr/tutoriels/flexbox-806) which helped me making my theme lighter as I didn't need to rely on external frameworks (such as Boostrap), which is pretty neat!
+I have learned how to use [flexbox](https://grafikart.fr/tutoriels/flexbox-806) which helped me make my theme lighter as I didn't need to rely on external frameworks (such as Boostrap), which is pretty neat!

 At some point, I asked some friends how to attach more infos to a URL.
 Doesn't make sense, right?
 Well that was my way of describing it... you know, on many platforms nowadays (e.g. Slack), when a URL is shared, it often comes with a text and/or an image!
 Turns out this is a protocol, [the Open Graph protocol](https://ogp.me/), and it is fairly easy to use, and so I did use in the file [header.html](https://github.com/KevCaz/funkyflex/blob/9189be9e81edd1d223d8aff1251b6551cb5610aa/layouts/partials/head.html#L42-L48) of my theme and I even made it an optional parameter for having specific text/image for posts in my website (see [head_custom.html](https://github.com/KevCaz/KevCaz.github.io/blob/772c1c6205e759ecd503ba82341c7c615b426b78/layouts/partials/head_custom.html))!